Darkglass-Electronics/Plugin-Dev-Setup/LV2-FEATURES.md

 The following control port and/or parameter properties are supported:

-> NOTE: the href target is the designation URI, not always a valid URL.
+> NOTE: the href target is the property URI, not always a valid URL.

 #### [lv2:toggled](http://lv2plug.in/ns/lv2core#toggled)